ReSource-Network/resource-risk-management/README.md

 ---

-The following diagram depicts how **Stable Credit Networks** interact with the **ReSource Risk Management** protocol to stabilize their credit currencies.
+The following diagram depicts how **Stable Credit** networks interact with the **ReSource Risk Management** protocol to stabilize their credit currencies.
 ![alt text](./Diagram.png)

 ---